emberjs/website/source/guides/router_primer.md

 Recall that `outlets` _can_ be named but, frequently, they are not.
-When views are extremely well decomposed, it is likely that one will attach a view A to ApplicationView, some sub-view to A called "B," some sub views "B-prime" and "B-double-prime to B," etc.
+When views are extremely well decomposed, it is likely that one will attach a view A to ApplicationView, some sub-view to A called "B", some sub views "B-prime" and "B-double-prime to B", etc.

 It is into the `outlet` defined in the template that we wish to "connect" a view appropriate for the `cars` route.
 One does so in a method called,